moebrowne/mountainofcode.co.uk/Git-Seperate-SSH-Keys.md

 author: Oliver
 ---

-I maintain and work on a number of repos on BitBucket for both work and in my own time and use a separate account for each.
+I maintain and work on a number of repositories on BitBucket for both work and in my own time and use a separate account for each.
 As SSH is used to communicate I use my [Multi SSH Key Manager]() project to manage the keys.

 The problem with this is that the remotes for all BitBucket repos have the same username and server `git@bitbucket.org`